ProDataMan/ansible-best-practices-windows/labs/ad-hoc/index_new.md

 This command will retrieve various information about the Windows host, including hardware and software details, network settings, and more.

-The following commands can be used to download, install, and uninstall the `7-Zip` package.
+The following commands can be used to download and install the `7-Zip` package.
 After each command, confirm on the Windows server it was successful.

 3. Run the following ad-hoc command to download the 7zip MSI package on the Windows host: